Submit an online inquiry form regarding memory care.

 Click here for photos from our ribbon-cutting ceremony

-As a leader in senior healthcare for 130 years, Montefiore in Beachwood, Ohio is pleased to announce an innovative addition to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
-Through an exterior expansion and interior renovation, this forward-thinking project will fulfill a much-needed service for the community.
+As a leader in senior healthcare for 131 years, Montefiore in Beachwood, Ohio is pleased to add this innovative residence to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
+Through an exterior expansion and interior renovation, this forward-thinking project is fullfilling a much-needed service for the community.

 By caring for those with dementia in an assisted living setting, this soothing yet stimulating refurbished and expanded space will keep individuals active and engaged in a compassionate, supportive and safe environment.
 There is a separate and secure entrance with ample parking for visitors to provide direct access to the pavilion.